-By submitting to IRRODL, the authors agree to the submission of their article to Turnitin for the sole purpose of detecting plagiarism.
+- By submitting to IRRODL, the authors agree to the submission of their article to TurnItIn for the purpose of detecting plagiarism OR confirming originality.

 PREPARING FULL-PAPER (RESEARCH ARTICLE) MANUSCRIPTS

-Manuscripts must conform to APA 6th edition standard for both referencing and style.
-Consult the Publication Manual of the American Psychological Association (6th ed., 2010).
+Manuscripts must conform to APA 7th edition standard for both referencing and style.
+Authors are expected to consult the Publication Manual of the American Psychological Association (7th ed.; 2020).